vvo/aws-lambda-nodejs-webpack/README.md

 - babel & webpack caching
 - node_modules are split into a single `vendor.js` file.
 Allowing you to debug your own code in AWS console most of the time

-- ⚠️ the only configuration file from your project that we will read is `tsconfig.json`.
-Other files won't be used.
-If you need to reuse part of your babel configuration, please open an issue with details on your usecase.

 ## Why?

 There's already a dedicated [aws-lambda-nodejs module for CDK](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html) but I had two major issues with it: